SumoLogic/sumologic-documentation/docs/alerts/webhook-connections/signl4.md

 <img src={useBaseUrl('https://raw.githubusercontent.com/signl4/signl4-logo/main/signl4.png')} alt="Thumbnail icon" width="50"/>

-[Webhook connections](set-up-webhook-connections.md) rely on HTTP endpoints that tell Sumo Logic where to send data.
+[Webhook connections](/docs/alerts/webhook-connections/set-up-webhook-connections) rely on HTTP endpoints that tell Sumo Logic where to send data.
 You can set up any number of connections.

 ## Sumo Logic to SIGNL4 Integration

-Sumo Logic alerts can send webhook alerts to SIGNL4, a mobile alerting and incident management solution that determines the right people to alert based on your on-call schedule, severity and topic.
+Sumo Logic alerts can send webhook alerts to SIGNL4, a mobile alerting and incident management solution that determines the right people to alert based on your on-call schedule, severity, and topic.

 To add a Sumo Logic integration in SIGNL4, do the following: